True Christians are the disciples of Jesus-the Word of God.

 • For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.
 Romans 8:13.

-As we said earlier, the will of man associated with the soul of every person has one most important choice: live by the will of the Spirit or live by the will of the flesh.
-When we choose the Spirit, the Spirit is the warrior in us.
+When we choose the Spirit (God), the Spirit is the warrior in us.
 Whenever we choose the flesh, the flesh is the warrior, and sin is the result because that's what the flesh is, sinful.

 • Dearly beloved, I beseech you as strangers and pilgrims, abstain from fleshly lusts, which war against the soul; 1 Peter 2:11.